midasit-dev/moaui/README.md

 ## Getting started with moaui

-Here is an example of a basic app using Material UI's `Button` component:
+Here is an example of a basic app using moaui's `Button` component:

 ```jsx
 import * as React from 'react';